 The Sequel: What Will Follow Our Troubled Civilisation?

-The Sequel is the 2019 film about the vision, legacy and influence of the late Dr. David Fleming, author of Lean Logic: A Dictionary for the Future and How to Survive It.
+The Sequel is the 2020 feature film about the vision, legacy and influence of the late Dr. David Fleming, author of Lean Logic: A Dictionary for the Future and How to Survive It.

-Shaun and the director of the film – Peter Armstrong of Empathy Media – worked closely on this project.
-The film features contributions from several luminaries inspired by Fleming’s work, from Helena Norberg-Hodge and Rob Hopkins to Roger Scruton and Jonathon Porritt.
-And Bullfrog Films are the global distributors.
+The film also features contributions from several luminaries inspired by Fleming’s work, from Helena Norberg-Hodge and Rob Hopkins to Roger Scruton and Jonathon Porritt.
+And Bullfrog Films quickly signed up as the global distributors.

 |Dedicated blog||Updates continue via the film's dedicated blog.|